thosgood/this-weeks-finds/markdown/101-151/week115.md

 ------------------------------------------------------------------------

 **A.** Presheaf Categories.
-Given a category C, a "presheaf" on C is a contravariant functor F: C → Sets.
-The original example of this is where C is the category whose objects are open subsets of a topological space X, with a single morphism f: U → V whenever the open set U is contained in the open set V. For example, there is the presheaf of continuous real-valued functions, for which F(U) is the set of all continuous real functions on U, and for any inclusion f: U → V, F(f): F(V) → F(U) is the "restriction" map which assigns to any continuous function on V its restriction to U. This is a great way of studying functions in all neighborhoods of X at once.
+Given a category C, a "presheaf" on C is a contravariant functor F: C\to Sets.
+The original example of this is where C is the category whose objects are open subsets of a topological space X, with a single morphism f: U\to V whenever the open set U is contained in the open set V. For example, there is the presheaf of continuous real-valued functions, for which F(U) is the set of all continuous real functions on U, and for any inclusion f: U\to V, F(f): F(V)\to F(U) is the "restriction" map which assigns to any continuous function on V its restriction to U. This is a great way of studying functions in all neighborhoods of X at once.

 However, I'm bringing up this subject for a different reason, related to a different kind of example.
-Suppose that C is a category whose objects are "shapes" of some kind, with morphisms f: x → y corresponding to ways the shape x can be included as a "piece" of the shape y.
+Suppose that C is a category whose objects are "shapes" of some kind, with morphisms f: x\to y corresponding to ways the shape x can be included as a "piece" of the shape y.
 Then a presheaf on C can be thought of as a geometrical structure built by gluing together these shapes along their common